Japan Stocks fall on profit booking

-Total 28 issues of the 33 industry category of Topix index ended into red territory, with Real Estate, Securities & Commodities Futures, Land Transportation, Iron & Steel, Mining, and Construction issues being notable losers, while Marine Transportation, Retail Trade, and Services issues were notable gainers.
+Total 21 issues of the 33 industry category of Topix index ended into red territory, with Rubber Products, Warehousing & Harbor Transportation Services, Marine Transportation, Glass & Ceramics Products, Transportation Equipment, Pulp & Paper, and Nonferrous Metals issues being notable losers, while Air Transportation, Fishery, Agriculture & Forestry, Information & Communication, Real Estate, and Services issues were notable gainers.

-SoftBank Group Corp. fell as investors sought to lock in profits after a nine-session winning streak.
+The major exporters were lower on a stronger yen.
+Mitsubishi Electric, Canon and Sony fell more than 1% each, while Panasonic was down almost 1%.
+In the tech space, Tokyo Electron was up 0.1%, while Advantest added 0.4%.

-Real estate names also came under selling, with Sumitomo Realty & Development Co. dropping 3.29%.
-Other major losers included railway operator West Japan Railway Co. and logistics firm Nippon Express Co.
-On the other hand, Seven & I Holdings Co. climbed after it raised its earnings forecast for the fiscal year ending in February 2021 on Thursday.
-Household goods retailer Ryohin Keikaku Co. spiked 10.5% after reported better than expected earnings for the six months through August.
+CURRENCY NEWS: The Japanese yen traded at 105.56 per dollar after strengthening from levels above 105.9 against the greenback last week.

 Powered by Capital Market - Live News